mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 # Currently working on:

 - callbacks should be invoked by the scheduler thread and not by the actor threads
+- bytebuffer backed trees
+  - direct  byte buffer trees allow smaller heap, with the OS managing swapping memory in / out of disk
-- off-heap graph - allows forking
+  - mapped (files) bytebuffer trees allow forking
 - injection of ExecutorService / ScheduledExecutorService into @Before and actors
 - better test infrastructure - mostly to detect which classes to inject for the basic tests
 - writing README.md